 Once you initially submit your release, it will be queued for packing to prepare it for delivery to partners.
 As soon as the release has completed packing, we review the content in the order that it was submitted.
 Our team approves releases daily, Monday through Friday.
 Each release is carefully reviewed, inspected, and screened to ensure that it meets distribution guidelines to the partners that we deliver to.
-We generally approve all releases within 2-3 business days, not including holidays or weekends.
+Release approvals typically take 5 business days, not including holidays or weekends.
 Once it's approved, you will receive a system email notifying you of this, and from there, your release should be delivered and processed on all partners in 1-10 days.

 We recommend that all record labels and artists deliver their releases with 4-6 weeks of lead time.
 This is because some retailers or streaming providers may have server related issues or problems that we cannot control that may impact your release date.
 Also, in the case of Apple, they typically require a product to be delivered at least 10 full business days (not including weekends and holidays) prior to the release date, and often your product may not show live until 10 full business days (not including weekends and holidays) has passed.